 2. Aloe Vera Hair Oil

 Aloe vera is well known for its moisturising properties.
 When used in hair oil, it lends the same benefits and helps to revive dry and dull hair.
+And, in case you were wondering how to grow eyebrows, aloe vera is a great solution for thicker, fuller brows as well.
 You can gauge the popularity of this blend from the fact that it is now being marketed by big brands as a solution for frizzy hair.
 But you don’t need to hunt for expensive products because you can make aloe vera hair oil at home.

 You Will Need: